 “We're not making cobbler.”

 “Oh, really.
-I don't know about that, Miss Laraina.”
-She looked away a long while, before getting her nerve up again.
+I don't know about that, Miss Laraina.
+I may call you that, may I?”
+She looked away a long while, never answering his question, before getting her nerve up to ask him her own.

 “I-I’ve also heard two entirely conflicting things about you, Colonel.”